josefmaierfl/matchinglib_poselib/matchinglib_poselib/README.md

 To store rectified images provide option `--output_path`.
 To disable displaying found matches, informational output, and rectified images provide options `--v 0 --showNr -3`.

+To enable the continious high accurate relative stereo pose estimation which calculates poses based on multiple stereo frames that have identical intrinsics and extrinsics for at least a few frames, provide option `--stereoRef`.

 To start calculating features, matches and relative poses call `./poselib-test [options]` or `./run_docker_base.sh pose [options]`.

+For additional options and details call `./poselib-test -h` or `./run_docker_base.sh pose -h`.